 Tips for Printing High Quality Edible Images

-- Choose images with a high resolution.
+- Choose images with a high resolution for edible printing.

 - Edit the image before printing.